 Morris County had its top-ranked Triple-A bond rating reaffirmed and it’s financial stability ranked as better than the federal government, with a stable financial outlook issued this month by Moody’s Investors Services, Inc., and Standard Poor’s, the nation’s two largest bond rating agencies.

-The Board of Chosen Freeholders must take action to approve the bills to be paid at each meeting.
-Read Bill Lists
+The Board of County Commissioners must take action to approve the bills to be paid at each meeting.
+Read Bill Lists.

 Annually, the County is required to have an annual audit conducted by a Registered Municipal Accountant.